kilzm/odin-overlay/README.md

 nix flake show github:kilzm/odin-overlay
 ```

 Odin is built with the latest compatible version of LLVM.
+There are also variants which reenable the SROA pass, that was removed for the official releases.